Topological Invariants of a Filling-Enforced Quantum Band Insulator: Glide Invariant for 4-band SG 106 feQBIs

 Because $n_I = 0$ and because we are working in $\mathbb{Z}_2$, the total glide invariant is given by $ n =n_0 - n_{II}$.
 To combine Eqs.\ \eqref{eq:nII_calculation} and \eqref{eq:n0_calculation}, we first apply

 to our expression for $n_{II}$.
 Then, we find that

-The first three terms in Eq.\ \eqref{eq:glide_invariant} is twice the difference between a Berry connection integral on a closed loop and the Berry curvature integral within the closed loop.
-Thus, these three terms are an integer multiple of $4\pi$.
+The bracketed term in Eq.\ \eqref{eq:glide_invariant} is the difference between a Berry connection integral on a closed loop and the Berry curvature integral within the closed loop.
+Thus, when multiplied by $-2$, this term is an integer multiple of $4\pi$.
 Additionally, according to Eq.\ \eqref{eq:phi_definition}, $\Delta \phi^{II}(0)$ is the change in phase of the function $h^{II}_1(0, k_z) - i h^{II}_2(0, k_z)$ over the loop $k_z = -\pi \to k_z = \pi$.
 If $h^{II}_1 + i h^{II}_2$ is always nonzero, this change in phase is always a multiple of $2\pi$, and if $h^{II}_1 + ih^{II}_2$ is $0$ at some $(0,k_z)$, we can add a small symmetry-preserving perturbation to move the zero outside of the loop $(0, k_z)$.
 Therefore, the last term in Eq.\ \eqref{eq:glide_invariant}, $2\Delta \phi^{II}(0)$, is also an integer multiple of $4\pi$.
 Thus, after taking Eq.\ \eqref{eq:glide_invariant} modulo $4\pi$, only the $2\pi$ remains, and so the glide invariant $n =1\mod 2$, i.e., it is nontrivial.